-The external stop tap is located in the front drive.
+The external stop tap is located in the front verge (as stated by the vendor).
 You should confirm whether a water meter is provided.

 F4 Heating

 Please note, we are not suitably qualified to comment on the state and condition of the heating installation and a test on the installation is outside the scope of this report.